Decision Layer for Agents · Deterministic · MCP Ready

 Trace continuity across agents

-Every needs_review verdict carries a trace_id that the receiving agent can pass to get_trace.
-The specialist agent sees exactly which ROUTE rule fired, what data triggered it, and the full case at the moment of handoff — no context reconstruction required.
+Every routed evaluation carries a trace_id that the receiving agent can pass to get_trace.
+The specialist agent sees exactly which route rule fired, what data triggered it, and the full case at the moment of handoff — no context reconstruction required.

 The trace is the handoff package.
 Specialists never start from scratch.